-After reviewing NMFS records for 2003 through 2007, eight were found that had sufficient information to confirm the cause of death as collisions with vessels (Table 2) (Glass et al. 2009).
-These records constitute an annual rate of serious injury or mortality of 1.6 fin whales from vessel collisions.
-NMFS data include one additional record of fin whale collisions with vessels, but the available supporting documentation is insufficient to determine if the whale sustained mortal injuries from the encounter.

-The number of fin whales taken at 3 whaling stations in Canada from 1965 to 1971 totaled 3,528 whales (Mitchell 1974).
+After reviewing NMFS records for 2004 through 2008, ten were found that had sufficient information to confirm the cause of death as collisions with vessels (Table 2; Glass 2010).
+These records constitute an annual rate of serious injury or mortality of 2.0 fin whales from vessel collisions.
+The number of fin whales taken at three whaling stations in Canada from 1965 to 1971 totaled 3,528 whales (Mitchell 1974).